sirius-cc-wu/gemini-code/README.md

 ### Recent Changes in v0.1.21

 - Implemented native Gemini function calling for much more reliable tool usage
-- Rewrote the tool execution system to use Gemini's built-in function calling capability
+- Rewritten the tool execution system to use Gemini's built-in function calling capability
 - Enhanced the edit tool to better handle file creation and content updating
 - Updated system prompt to encourage function calls instead of text-based tool usage
 - Fixed issues with Gemini not actively creating or modifying files